Healing Tide: Critical reception

-Writing for American Songwriter, Hal Horowitz expressed, 'affirming the essence of all things positive, healing and loving has seldom felt so good'.
-'All married couple Michael Trotter Jr. and Tanya Trotter need is their booming voices and a tambourine, as on the stripped-down opening "Love Like There's No Tomorrow" to get the spiritual juices flowing'.
-Horowitz describes the songs as 'heartfelt and emotion packed' where 'Michael channels Otis Redding and Wilson Pickett as he reaches for the heavens on the searing ballad "If It's In Your Heart" and Tanya does the same with nods to Aretha, Etta James and even Joplin on her scorching solo vocal in the churchy "Are You Ready To Love Me?"'.
-Horowitz noted 'the chemistry of both singers feeding off each other and Miller's backing musicians on the carnal "Jeep Cherokee Laredo," propelled by Miller's banjo and guest Jim Hoke's organ and baritone sax, that kicks the duo into overdrive' whilst 'Emmylou Harris adds her distinctive pipes to the sweet, bluegrass-infused "Here Is Where The Loving Is At,"'.
-In closing Horowitz writes, 'when the tempos pump and chug, as on the thumping "All I Wanna Do," the rugged, propulsive energy generated by The War and Treaty is nothing less than inspirational.
-With their beaming outpouring of positivity and joyous approach to life and love, this rousing music encourages togetherness in these troubled times.'
+Writing for American Songwriter, Hal Horowitz expressed, "Affirming the essence of all things positive, healing and loving has seldom felt so good.
+All married couple Michael Trotter Jr. and Tanya Trotter need is their booming voices and a tambourine, as on the stripped-down opening 'Love Like There's No Tomorrow' to get the spiritual juices flowing."
+Horowitz described the songs as "heartfelt and emotion packed" where "Michael channels Otis Redding and Wilson Pickett as he reaches for the heavens on the searing ballad 'If It's in Your Heart' and Tanya does the same with nods to Aretha, Etta James and even Joplin on her scorching solo vocal in the churchy 'Are You Ready to Love Me?'."
+Horowitz noted "the chemistry of both singers feeding off each other and Miller's backing musicians on the carnal 'Jeep Cherokee Laredo', propelled by Miller's banjo and guest Jim Hoke's organ and baritone sax, that kicks the duo into overdrive" whilst "Emmylou Harris adds her distinctive pipes to the sweet, bluegrass-infused 'Here Is Where the Loving Is At'."
+In closing, Horowitz wrote: "When the tempos pump and chug, as on the thumping 'All I Wanna Do', the rugged, propulsive energy generated by the War and Treaty is nothing less than inspirational.
+With their beaming outpouring of positivity and joyous approach to life and love, this rousing music encourages togetherness in these troubled times."